abiyug/abiyug.github.io/aboutme.md

 title: About me
 subtitle: "Or: why you'd want to go on a date with me"
 ---
+I am aspiring Data Scientist with domain expertise in communication networks.
+Since data is agnostic to industry classification, I can use my data analytics skills to help most commercial and none profit organizations.
+I am always looking for interesting/challenging opportunities to work on, so feel fee to contact me.
+At the bottom of every page I have my contact details.
+Check out the rest of my profile below.

 <div id="aboutme-section">
 <p class="about-text">
 <span class="fa fa-globe about-icon"></span>
 <strong> Professional:</strong>
-I’ve spent the better part of the last couple of decades developing, supporting, implementing and selling communication software and hardware solutions.
+I have spent the better part of the last couple of decades developing, supporting, implementing and selling communication software and hardware solutions.
 I have seen the industry evolve from hardware driven to software driven, and now entering data driven age with Internet of Things leading the way.
 I had exposure to global customer base with varied challenges, cultures and industries.
 </p>

 <p class="about-text">